Cable barrier

 Given the opposing directions of traffic on divided highways, cross median crashes are particularly severe.
 While median width plays a large role in the occurrence of these crashes, increased width alone does not eliminate them and quite often, the median must be shielded with a barrier.
 Cable barriers provide a cost-effective solution to the shielding issue.

 The system is more forgiving than traditional concrete (Jersey) barriers or steel barriers used today and remains effective when installed on sloping terrain.
 The flexibility of the system absorbs impact energy and dissipates it laterally, which reduces the forces transmitted to the vehicle occupants.

-Although cable barriers have been used since the 1960s it was not until the mid-1990s that many departments of transportation began to deploy them with any regularity.
+Although cable barriers have been used since the 1920s, and a media barriers since the 1960s, it was not until the mid-1990s that many departments of transportation began to deploy them with any regularity.

 In many countries of the European Union these cable barriers are not allowed to be used along highways as they are perceived to be especially hazardous for motorcyclists.
 However, a study of motorcyclist injury rates for several types of highway barrier did not find an appreciable difference in fatal and severe injuries between cable and W-beam barriers.
 Both were significantly more hazardous than concrete barriers but less hazardous than none.